denisecase/denisecase.github.io/_posts/2016-10-08-enabling-contact-form.md

 var app = express();
 var server = require('http').createServer(app);

-// include our static client-side assets and use the bodyParser app.use(express.static(__dirname + '/assets'));
+// include client-side assets and use the bodyParser app.use(express.static(__dirname + '/assets'));
 app.use(bodyParser.urlencoded({ extended: false }));
 app.use(bodyParser.json());

 // log requests to stdout and also
-// log HTTP requests to a file using the standard Apache combined format var accessLogStream = fs.createWriteStream(__dirname + '/access.log', { flags: 'a' });
+// log HTTP requests to a file in combined format var accessLogStream = fs.createWriteStream(__dirname + '/access.log', { flags: 'a' });
 app.use(logger('dev'));
 app.use(logger('combined', { stream: accessLogStream }));